 "It's my 40th birthday and I thought it was a stitch-up.
 I thought the boys were trying to get back at me for something," he said yesterday.

+Are you dressing up for the Sevens?
 Send a photo, with your name, to us at firstname.lastname@example.org

 Mr Mika has donned his surgeon scrubs and travelled to Wellington for every sevens tournament except the first one in 2000.